cloud-gov/hhs-acf-uc-api/README.md

     htsql-ctl serve -C htsql-config.yml pgsql://:@/hhs

 Leave that process running and start the Rails service.

+# Usage

+## Full reports

+The following reports return a row for each child's enrollment history.

+    /children

+The most general form of the report, with no filtering.

+    /children?in_care=Y

+Includes only children whose status is 'IN-TRANSFER', 'ADMITTED', or 'ENROUTE' with regard to a program.
+These are the ones accounted for in a "Census" value of children in care.

+Some similar filters available:

+    tender_age (12 or less)

+Extra boolean fields are available that can conveniently show whether a child was `referred_today`, `placed_today`, or `discharged_today`.
+These are equivalent to checking whether `referral_date`, `date_orr_approved`, or `facility_discharged_date` (respectively) equal today's date.

+## By-day

+When the query includes an `as_of` filter (accepting a date, or `now` or `today`), then the following fields are calculated according to that date:

+    referred_today
+    placed_today
+    discharged_today
+    in_care

+Example:

+    /children?in_care=Y&as_of=2016-07-20

+The other fields do *not necessarily* reflect the record's status at the `as_of` date.
+For instance, `uac_status` is still the child's *present* status, which may not be their status on the `as_of` date.

+TODO: That is way too confusing.
+Need to think about how to resolve it.

+## Counts

+For `/children/count/`, instead of one record per child, there will be one record per day, with numbers rather than Y/N for `in_care`, `referred_today`, `placed_today`, and `discharged_today`.

+# Development

 ## Rails API only
 This app was created with a flag to indicate that it is API only.
 View